 “We’re not truly gone until we’re forgotten, and the grief we feel is joy.
 We don’t know that because they’re not our tears…”

 I believe the departed still walk among us (most recently, my friend and neighbour, and my brother-in-law; before them, more friends and family, with my auntie Margaret apparently paying a visit whenever I’m watching a royal documentary on TV), and most of the time we don’t know they’re there, because they live in a different physical form.
 When we’re reminded of them, I think that’s because we’re subconsciously aware that they’re with us, that they’ve spoken and we heard them, or that we felt them touch us.
+My dad’s still around but he’s alone.
+I hope he can hear me.

 I believe we’re never truly gone until we’re forgotten, and the moments of grief we feel must be joy for the departed, because they know they’re being remembered, like we’re waking them from a long sleep.
 We’re crying tears of joy, but we don’t know that because they’re not our tears.